cerner/smart-on-fhir-tutorial/source/index.html.md

 * Run an app in SMART Health IT Sandbox.
 * Setup a standalone patient access app.

+Note: This tutorial is in the process of being updated for the newer version of FHIR - [R4](http://fhir.cerner.com/millennium/r4/).
+Outside of this tutorial, the use of R4 over DSTU2 is encouraged.

 # Prerequisites
   * A public [GitHub](http://www.github.com) account